 Not Your Average Taco Salad

 I've eaten a lot of taco salads at a lot of restaurants.
 Any time I ask for the vegetarian option, I'm told to swap the meat with beans.
 Every once in a while I'll get a mushroom topping option.
 The tomatoes are usually slimy and not ripe, and the iceburg lettuce is wilted.
 Not in this salad!
 I chose spiralized sweet potatoes for the base, as they add a mild sweetness to the dish, as well as a heartiness.
 The avocado pico de gallo ups the fat content, and provides a rich creaminess.
 And don't skip out on the cashew cream!
 It ties the whole dish together, in my opinion.

-While this recipe was designed to be eaten on a 7-day reset, you can definitely make it your own.
+While this recipe was designed to be eaten on a Seasonal Cleanse, you can definitely make it your own.
 Each component of this salad is meant to fuel your body with a balance of healthy fats, fiber, protein, and some carbs.
 So keep that in mind while making swaps.
-If you’re looking to lower the fat (or just get rid of the avocados), then you can replace the avocado with diced tomatoes or bell peppers.
+If you're looking to lower the fat (or just get rid of the avocados), then you can replace the avocado with diced tomatoes or bell peppers.

 Swap the cashews with almonds or macademia nuts in the cashew cream recipe.
 Change out the walnuts with cashews or almonds.
 And don't be afraid to go wild with toppings!
 If you like it on your tacos, then you'll probably like it on this vegetarian taco salad.